dawsh2/ADMF-PC/NEW_README.md

 NOTE: The sequencer will be adapted to handle batching for memory intensive operations as it already has all the logic necassary.
 The Coordinator may be expanded to handle computing across multiple computers.
 Maybe it is indeed best that Coordinator handle data storage locations.

+## UPDATES & TODO
+- optimization is done by specifying parameter search space in config, which is passed to the to TopologyBuilder, which then passes it to the optimization module for parameter expansion, and uses this to determine number of feature/strategy/classifier/risk/execution configurations to run by using the optimization module for expansion and objective function determination, which portfolio containers then subscribe to accordingly (pretty elegant!) -- confirm objective function is passed correctly
+- containers now enable event tracing (with portfolio containers defaulting to it for performance metrics), with varying degrees of info storage -- this keeps us tied to the event tracing system, which will come in handy later, but also keeps it light to store things in mememory -- CRITICAL insight and upgrade, now we're no longer running two parallel data/metric systems and ensure our tracing is plugged in from day one
+- !!: still need to formalize how this data is referenced when not stored in memory between runs, and how we determine when to run in memory, and when to write to disk -- my gut tells me the 'move fast and break things' approach is best here, let's just store in memory until it's a problem, but also setup the event tracing to write to disk so I can analyze when running with more detail.
+We may want to also look into building memory and performance monitoring, so when I do ineivitably push it to it's limit and it crashes, I at least know what caused it. this is an important design decision and i need to help myself clear things up later.
+I think when if I do start pushing the memory limit, we'll just set a memory limit per container and write to disk if it gets full. simple and dynamic, doesn't require advanced user configurations. and because our root level container encompasses all containers, we can easily set this to a reasonable maximum.
+- !!: should also be easy to impleement a 'signal_storage' event tracing mode so the container traces it's signal history
+- !!: in the future, we'll run in signal generation mode with no portfolios, only strategies/signal generators generating signals, this will have to be traced on the root event bus since that's where strategies live -- should be easy to implement as a workflow default for the signal-generation topology.
+- !!: need to complete final code review of all modules under src/core, file by file. some immediate smells are src/core/analysis, src/core/logging, rename src/core/communication to src/core/adapters/, src/core/tracing.py. double check events module and make sure it's good.
+- !!: then we can proceed with checklist_*.md.

+Once the container tracing and metrics streaming is complete, we'll have crystalized the design.

 ## Part 1: Core Architecture Components

 ### 1. Stateless Service Pools (Pure Functions)